 The safety of the simple carbonate salts included in this safety assessment is evaluated based on data received from the U.S. Food and Drug Administration (FDA) and the cosmetics industry on the expected use of these ingredients in cosmetics.
 Use frequencies of individual ingredients in cosmetics are collected from manufacturers and reported by cosmetic product category in FDA's Voluntary Cosmetic Registration Program (VCRP) database.
 Use concentration data are submitted by Industry in response to surveys, conducted by the Personal Care Products Council (Council), of maximum reported use concentrations by product category.
-Collectively, the use frequency and use concentration data (See Table 3) indicate that 5 of the 6 ingredients in this safety assessment are currently being used in cosmetic products; Potassium Bicarbonate is not being used in cosmetic products.
+Collectively, the use frequency and use concentration data (Table 3) indicate that 5 of the 6 ingredients in this safety assessment are currently being used in cosmetic products; Potassium Bicarbonate is not reported as being used.

-According to the 2016 VCRP data, the greatest reported use frequency is for Magnesium Carbonate (317 product formulations, mostly leave-on products), followed by Calcium Carbonate (174 product formulations, mostly leave-on products) (Table 3).4 The results of a concentration of use survey provided in 2015 indicate that Ammonium Bicarbonate has the highest maximum concentration of use; it is used at concentrations up to 93.4% in rinse-off products (hair bleaches) (Table 3).5
+According to the 2016 VCRP data, the greatest reported use frequency is for Magnesium Carbonate (317 product formulations, mostly leave-on products), followed by Calcium Carbonate (174 product formulations, mostly leave-on products) (Table 3).
+The results of a concentration of use survey provided in 2015 indicate that Ammonium Bicarbonate has the highest maximum concentration of use; it is used at concentrations up to 93.4% in rinse-off products (hair bleaches) The maximum concentration of use in leave-on products is being reported for Calcium Carbonate (concentrations up to 35% in eyebrow pencils) (Table 3).